sushantkapare-dev/AWS_Devops_Zero_to_Hero/AWS/Q set4.md

   ```

 Choose the method that best fits your requirements and infrastructure-as-code preferences.
 Always follow AWS best practices for security and automation when working with AMIs.

+## How can we reduce boot time of VM's ?